 What are the USP <787>, USP <788>, and USP <789> Standards?

 To mitigate these risks for patients, USP <788>1, <787>2, and <789>3 pose limits on the subvisible particle content that is acceptable in parenteral drug products.
 The table below summarizes these requirements.
-This post will introduce these chapters and discuss and how FlowCam, a flow imaging microscope, can help ensure each batch of drug product meets pharmacopeia requirements.
+This post will introduce these chapters and discuss how FlowCam, a flow imaging microscope, can help ensure each batch of drug product meets pharmacopeia requirements.

 usp-787-788-789-chart